CSRD Phase-In: What data points are subject to optional delay? (Updated Mar 2026)

 Sector-specific and SME CSRD data point delays

-The CSRD has undergone some recent changes regarding sector-specific standards and SME considerations.
-Below is an overview of the key developments:
+The CSRD has undergone significant changes regarding sector-specific standards and SME considerations since it was first adopted.
+Below is an overview of the current state:

-Aside from the first set of sector-agnostic ESRS, the EC is preparing to publish specific standards for a diverse array of sectors; oil and gas, mining, food, automotive, road transport, energy, agriculture, and textiles, to name a few.
+The EC originally planned to publish specific standards for a diverse array of sectors: oil and gas, mining, food, automotive, road transport, energy, agriculture, and textiles, to name a few.

 The rationale behind these optional delays